HBull5/todo_app/README.md

 4. Open index.html in your browser make sure that CORS changer extension is set to "ON" reload page if necessary.

 # Homework will probably look something like this...
-1. Build CRUD API using postman
+1. Build CRUD API using postman to verify output
 2. Create Front End
 3. Use AJAX to connect to the front to the back